IBM/IBM-Z-zOS/zOS-EzNoSLQ/zNoSQL Documentation.md

 `int znsq_update_result(znsq_connection_t con, znsq_result_set_t result, const char *buf, size_t buf_len);`

 #### Update Documents after Reads for Update
 Updates existing documents previously retrieved by a (direct) znsq_read or a (sequential) znsq_next_result with the update options specified.
 An exclusive document level lock was obtained by the read requests.
-For non-recoverable databases, the lock will be released immediately following the updatee result request, and for recoverable databases, the lock will be released by a znsq_commit, znsq_backout, or when the task ends.
+For non-recoverable databases, the lock will be released immediately following the updatee result request, and for recoverable databases, the lock will be released by a znsq_commit, znsq_abort, or when the task ends.

 If the auto-commit option is active for the connection, then a commit will be issued following a successful update.